daha-la/GASP2.0/README.md

 ```

 ## Run
 All scripts for running GASP2.0 can be found in the [RUN](RUN) subfolder.
-Simply run the bash scripts in the terminal.
 For example, to run the default random forest version of GASP2.0, use the following command:
 ```bash
 bash RUN_rf.sh
 ```